Investors in Russian pipeline projects at risk of U.S. sanctions, Pompeo says

 Two Russian-owned pipe-laying vessels may finish the remaining 100 miles (160 km) of the project, led by Russia state-run company Gazprom.
 Gazprom is financing half of the project worth about 9.5 billion euros ($10.5 billion).

-Last month a bipartisan group of U.S. senators led by Jeanne Shaheen, a Democrat, and Ted Cruz, a Republican, introduced a sanctions bill on Nord Stream 2, that they say would stop the project by expanding existing sanctions to include penalties on parties providing underwriting services, insurance or reinsurance and pipe-laying activities.
+Last month, a bipartisan group of U.S. senators led by Jeanne Shaheen, a Democrat, and Ted Cruz, a Republican, introduced a sanctions bill on Nord Stream 2.
+The measures, which only become law after being passed by Congress and signed by Trump, would expand existing sanctions to include penalties on parties providing underwriting services, insurance or reinsurance, and pipe-laying activities.

-Nord Stream 2 aims to double the Nord Stream route’s existing capacity.
+Nord Stream 2, which would take 55 billion cubic meters of gas per year to Germany under the Baltic Sea, bypassing Ukraine and depriving it of potentially billions of dollars in transit fees, aims to double the Nord Stream route’s existing capacity.

+Efforts to obstruct the project “reflect a clear disregard for the interests of European households and industries, who will pay billions more for gas if this pipeline is not built,” said spokesperson Steffen Hartmann.

-Other partners in Nord Stream 2 are Austria’s OMV, the German firms Uniper and Wintershall, Anglo-Dutch energy major Royal Dutch Shell Plc and France’s Engie.
+Other partners in Nord Stream 2 are Austria’s OMV, German firms Uniper and Wintershall [WINT.UL], Anglo-Dutch energy major Royal Dutch Shell Plc and France’s Engie.

+The sanctions are opposed by Germany, Europe’s largest economy, which needs cheap gas as it weans itself off of coal and nuclear power plants.

+“In short, we would describe today’s change as loading and aiming of the sanctions weapon without cocking or firing it,” said analysts at ClearView Energy Partners, LLC in a note to clients.

-Reporting by Timothy Gardner, Jonathan Landay and Humeyra Pamuk in Washington and Alexander Marrow in Moscow; Editing by Marguerita Choy and Lisa Shumkaer
+Reporting by Timothy Gardner, Jonathan Landay and Humeyra Pamuk in Washington and Alexander Marrow in Moscow; Editing by Marguerita Choy, Lisa Shumaker and Diane Craft